 - egg white, 1

 - lemon juice, few drops (4 – 5)

 - icing sugar, about 250 gr

-Beat albumen with a fork until it gets frothy, then add lemon juice.
-Add gradually icing sugar until the icing is smooth, white and silky.
-Add a few drops of food colours and use the icing to decorate cookies.
+Beat the gg white with a fork until it gets frothy, then add the lemon juice.
+Add gradually the icing sugar until the icing is smooth, white and silky.
+Add a few drops of food colours and use the icing to decorate the cookies.
 Use sparkling sugar to decorate, too.